 Penalty and time period in which to pay

 Criminal Summons A Criminal Summons is used to direct the accused to appear in court for an alleged crime.
 Summons can be used when there is not a need for a speedy resolve.
-Failures to vaccinate against rabies or chronic violation of the animal ordinance are a few examples to summon a violator to court.
-If the person summoned does not appear contempt of court charges may be filed by the court.
+Failure to vaccinate against rabies or chronic violation of the animal ordinance are a few examples to summon a violator to court.
+If the person summoned does not appear contempt of court charges and/or a warrant for arrest may be filed by the court.

 After the search and seizure is performed the evidence collected must be protected following the Chain of Custody.
-We will briefly discuss the Chain of Custody in the Investigations section.
-Watch this video of a search and seizure of a breeding operation.
-Visualize seizing each animal, providing evidence of the living conditions, the accessories and other evidence that is to be listed on the Inventory.
+We will discuss the Chain of Custody in Section 6,Investigations.
+Watch this video of a search and seizure executed at a breeding operation with the help of Humane Society of the United States.
+Visualize the detail and manpower required in seizing, examining and cataloging each animal, each accessory, document, sales and purchase receipts and other items taken as evidence to be listed on the Inventory.

 Criminal summons, arrest warrants and other judicial forms are found at the North Carolina Administrative Office of the Courts.
-These are easily obtained at the North Carolina Judicial Branch website.
+These are easily obtained at the North Carolina Judicial Branch website below.

 North Carolina Laws - Animal Control - Animal Protection - Public Health